rigaya/NVEnc/NVEncC_Options.en.md

 ### --avsdll &lt;string&gt;
 Specifies AviSynth DLL location to use.
 When unspecified, the default AviSynth.dll will be used.

+### --process-codepage &lt;string&gt; [Windows OS only]
+- utf8
+  Use UTF-8 as the codepage of the process.
+(Default)

+- os
+  Change the character code of the process to be in the default codepage set in the Operating System.

 ### --perf-monitor [&lt;string&gt;][,&lt;string&gt;]...
 Outputs performance information.
 You can select the information name you want to output as a parameter from the following table.
 The default is all (all information).